 - Not-for-profit organisations that are not set up as a company;

 - VAT groups and VAT divisions.

-It's up to business owners to sign up on the HMRC website ahead of the 1 April 2019 deadline.
+It's up to business owners to sign up on the HMRC website.
 You'll need your Government Gateway user ID and password and your VAT registration number.
 If your accountant currently files your VAT return for you, they can continue to do that under Making Tax Digital by signing up on your behalf as your agent.